-NOTE: Lower Differential settings may cause excessive heating cycles (short-cycling) which can cause premature failure of components such as the Hot Surface Igniter.
+NOTE: Lower Differential settings may cause excessive heating cycles (short-cycling) which can cause premature failure of heater components.
 Set the Differential at the highest setting which produces an acceptable hot water supply.
 Set the Operating Set Point to the lowest setting which produces an acceptable hot water supply for most efficient use.